O.C.C Office Staff

 Ms. Williams served for eight years on the Board of Directors for the National Association for Civilian Oversight of Law Enforcement (NACOLE), the nation’s largest and premier police oversight organization, representing over 1,000 oversight practitioners.
 In her spare time, Karen is an active volunteer for NACOLE, a member of the Volunteer Corps for the Kauffman Center for the Performing Arts, and serves on the Board of Directors for the Twelfth Street Heritage Development Corporation as well as her homeowner’s association.

-Ora Rogers is the Office Manager of the Office of Community Complaints (2011-present), providing support to the Executive Director.
+Ora Rogers is the Office Coordinator of the Office of Community Complaints (2011-present), providing support to the Executive Director.
 In her role, she coordinates training, handles customer service inquiries, schedules and monitors progress of work assigned to staff, and provides supervision for clerical staff.
 She graduated with honors in 2016 with a Bachelor of Public Administration degree from Park University in Parkville, Missouri.
 Ora has provided volunteer services locally with the Lead to Read Program in Kansas City-area urban schools.

 Previously, Ora worked as an Administrative Assistant (2002-2011) for the Private Officers Licensing Unit of the Kansas City, Missouri Police Department, licensing officers in the private security industry.
 In her free time Ora enjoys reading non-fiction books, cooking, spending time with her family and their 13 year old Pekingese dog Ace, and keeping up with her favorite television shows.
 Her side hustle is being a seller (and buyer) on Poshmark.